halcyondream/offensive-graphql/README.md

 - *Dockerfile* (main collection): ~600MB
 - *Dockerfile\_commix* (Commix only): ~2.5GB

-Run `build.sh` to build both images:
+Run `build.sh` to build only the tools

     ~$ bash build.sh

-On Windows, you may also be able to execute this as a batch script.
+To build all images:

+    ~$ bash build.sh --all

 You can also build each Dockerfile manually if needed.
 Use each install command from the script to get an idea of how each image